k-lemmen/Trophic-interaction-modification/README.md

 Functions used for fitting the ODEs are in the '02 - Functions' folder.
 R scripts for fitting the ODEs are in the '03 - ODE Fitting' folder.
 R scripts for community dynamics are in the '04 - Community Dynamics Simulation' folder.
-Searchgrid and model fits from the script can be found in the "05 - Output" folder and can be loaded into the R scripts.
+Search grids and model fits can be found in the "05 - Output" folder and can be loaded into the R scripts.